Joel-Butler/mesh-test/README.md

 * monitoring.

 For this purpose I am going to create a small front end web service - mesh-server that will consume information from a back-end microservice mesh-service.
 To keep things lightweight I'm going to write and deploy these services using GO.

+## Service overview

+mesh-service listens on port 8081 and provides a random number to each request

+mesh server listens on port JB_MESH_SERVER_PORT (or a default of :8080), and polls JB_MESH_SERVICE (default http://localhost:8080) for each request and dispays a formatted result.